LauYeeYu/Lau-CPP-Lib/wiki/vector_en.md

 ## Member Type
 - `AllocatorType`: the type of allocator, the same as `Allocator`
+- `PointerAllocatorType`: the type of the allocator of `T*`, which is converted from the allocator
 - [`Iterator`](#iterator): The type of iterator in `lau::vector`
 - [`ConstIterator`](#iterator): the type of constant iterator in `lau::Vector`